ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 Let's now take a look at network data.
 This is the data that is independent of any specific code operating on the data.
 This data is typically exchanged through network interfaces between programs.
 In Ballerina, this is known as plain data.

 This concept is the opposite of objects, which combine data and code as one entity.
-But when you are writing network interfaces, you want to work with plain data.
+However, when you are writing network interfaces, you want to work with plain data.
 It supports a bunch of operations such as deep copy and deep equality checks.
 You can also serialize and deserialize it without worrying about coupling between the data and its associated code, like objects.

 As a programming language designed for network programming over the cloud, Ballerina makes it easy to work with plain data, and it defines a different type for it.